Fast Fat Burning Exercises – Burn More Fat In Less Time

 LISS is the opposite of HIIT.
 LISS stands for “Low-Intensity Steady State”.

 Think of LISS as jogging.
-When people jog for exercise, they are jogging in a steady state never really increasing the intensity of their exercise.
+When people jog for exercise, they are jogging in a steady state never really increase the intensity of their exercise.
 Therefore you will still burn calories and it will help you build endurance but you will not burn as many calories as if you were to do a HIIT cardio session.

 LISS is actually what I would recommend getting used before you move on to HIIT.
 It will help you build a good foundation for endurance before jumping into HIIT.